hci-lab-um/heuristics-for-test-tool-design/About-the-research/Dis_Chapter12and13_Learnings.md

 The final two chapters of the dissertation are a discussion of the research, and a set of conclusions; in brief, what Isabel learnt from the research, new findings, and the implications of those findings.

-Clause produced a 500-word precis:
+Claude produced a 500-word precis:

 ---